§88. Oilfield site trust accounts

 shall not be exempt from liability as set forth in Subsection F of this Section.

-I. Subject to agreement between the assistant secretary, the seller and the purchaser
+I. Subject to agreement between the secretary, the seller and the purchaser of an

-of an oilfield site sold prior to August 15, 1993, a site-specific trust account can be
+oilfield site sold prior to August 15, 1993, a site-specific trust account can be established or

 J. For unusable oilfield sites, after site restoration has been completed and approved

-by the assistant secretary, funds from a site-specific trust account shall be disbursed as
+by the secretary, funds from a site-specific trust account shall be disbursed as follows:

 (1) The balance of the account existing in the site-specific trust account will be